Documentation Index

 These are used for server-to-server communication — querying transactions, processing payments, and syncing data.
 What to look for: Find or create a key with API source.
 Copy the full key string.Public Security Keys (Tokenization Keys)

 These are used with Collect.js for secure card tokenization on payment pages.
 What to look for: Find or create a key with Tokenization source.
-This is needed if you want to use uPayments payment pages.Gateway URL
+This is needed if you want to use FinMI payment pages.Gateway URL

 Your gateway URL is the base domain where your NMI API is hosted:| Processor | Gateway URL |